n00mkrad/flowframes/README.md

   * You can disable this completely if you only use content without duplicates (e.g. camera footage, CG renders).
 * Animation Loop: This will make looped animations interpolate to a perfect loop by copying the first frame to the end of the frames.
 * Don't Interpolate Scene Changes: This avoids interpolating scene changes (cuts) as this would produce weird a morphing effect.
+* Auto-Encode: Encode video while interpolating.
+Optionally delete the already encoded frames to minimize disk space usage.
 * Save Output Frames As JPEG: Save interpolated frames as JPEG before encoding.
 Not recommended unless you have little disk space.

 ### AI Specific Settings

-* RIFE - Use Fast Parallel Mode - Speeds up RIFE interpolation a lot if you have lots of VRAM.
-Not recommended with <8GB GPUs.
+* RIFE - UHD Mode - This mode changes some scaling parameters and should improve results on high-resolution video.
 * GPU IDs: `0` is the default for setups with one dedicated GPU.
 Four dedicated GPUs would mean `0,1,2,3` for example.
 * NCNN Processing Threads: Increasing this number to 2, 3 or 4 can improve GPU utilization, but also slow things down.